 The UFO mine is just outside the border of the Hassayampa River wilderness on Arizona State trust land.
-It appeared to once be a huge operation and was functional as recent as 1990.
+It appeared to once be a huge operation and was functional as recently as 1990.
 It’s marked with a “keep out” sign and has obviously been abandoned for a long time.
-There’s an old miner Shack, a bulldozer, loader, track hoe, and various other mining equipment left behind.
+There’s an old miner Shack, a bulldozer, a loader, a track hoe, and various other mining equipment left behind.
 The amount of equipment abandoned at the UFO mine is staggering.
-Pumps, mixers, pulleys, chain, a real of conveyor belt rubber, and various other things.
+Pumps, mixers, pulleys, chains, a reel conveyor belt rubber, and various other things.
 Not to mention the mill!
 The UFO mill was phenomenal!
 It was completely intact, with everything from rubber belts and PVC piping still there.

 I pondered, trying to imagine how the mill worked.
 Every part of the mill was operated by an electric motor.
 Each motor was wired to a panel of various electrical breaker boxes.
-A single 3 phase Army corpse of Engineers diesel generator powered the entire operation.
+A single 3-phase Army corpse of Engineers diesel generator powered the entire operation.
 Together, the electric motors created the motion necessary to extract gold from the Hassayampa bedrock.
 Near the mill was a workshop that appeared to house all of the equipment necessary to maintain the mill.
-A shelving unit had various items like nuts and bolts, chain, grease, welding electrodes, pulleys, and belts.
+A shelving unit had various items like nuts and bolts, chains, grease, welding electrodes, pulleys, and belts.

-After searching around for a bit, we decided it’s time to set up camp and call it a day.
+After searching around for a bit, we decided it was time to set up camp and call it a day.
 We gathered in a circle around the fire for a highlighted moment of friendship.
 Everyone got to know each other very well and became more comfortable as the night rolled on.
 It was a great time as satire and laughter echoed in the canyon.
 The sound of the Hassayampa River was enthralling and couldn’t be ignored.

 Day 2 in the Arizona Backcountry

 It’s a serene feeling waking up to the sound of the flowing Hassayampa River.
 The first two awake were Todd and me.
 It was a chilly 49 degrees, and we wasted no time building a fire and preparing breakfast.
 Soon after everybody woke, we packed up our tents and lined up the rigs for day two of our adventure.
 The plan was to backtrack to Bradshaw’s grave and head North over Boulder Pass.
-This section was unexplored to everybody in the group.
+This section was unexplored by everybody in the group.
 We didn’t know what to expect, but everyone was ready for the challenge.

-We found our trail and started to head north towards Boulder Pass.
-The further we went, the higher we climbed, the rougher the trail got.
+We found our trail and started to head north toward Boulder Pass.
+The further we went, the higher we climbed, and the rougher the trail got.
 The views were spectacular all the way up, and we captured some awesome photos of the crew behind us.
 Boulder Pass is named appropriately.
 Huge granite boulders are dotting the landscape.
 Just before you crest over Boulder Pass, you will see Castle Rock to the east.
 It would be a nice cross-country hike to the notable landmark.
 Eventually, we came across an old Ford pickup that was pretty much complete.
 It was a service truck of some sort.
 The truck was burnt and slid off the side of the trail.
 The trail continues north until it reaches the Hozoni Ranch.

 The Hozoni Ranch historically housed the water collection system and was the beginning of a pipeline to Copperopolis.
 It provides water for copper mining in the area.
 The pipeline is abandoned but can still be seen from Google Earth.
 Eventually, the trail loops back around and heads south, and descends into Copperopolis wash, where we will find our next stop.

 Lehman Mill was a copper and gold mill built in the 1930s by Gus Lehman and Charles Champy.
 The operation was short and only lasted for a few years.
-The mine is located in the Golden Aster Creek on the opposite side of Lehman Mountain.
+The mine is located in Golden Aster Creek on the opposite side of Lehman Mountain.
 I have yet to make my way over to the mine.
 Like Castle Rock, we’ll save this for another day.
 At Lehman Mill, there’s a boiler installed in concrete on the side of Copperopolis wash.
-Further down the wash, you’ll find a collapsed wooden structure, stone foundation, and a couple of other miscellaneous large and heavy pieces of mining equipment.
+Further down the wash, you’ll find a collapsed wooden structure, a stone foundation, and a couple of other miscellaneous large and heavy pieces of mining equipment.
 A short overgrown Trail cuts across Copperopolis wash and heads up to the mill.
 At the mill, there is an engine installed on concrete blocks.
 The mill itself is collapsing, and there’s nothing left but the wooden frame.